High Friction Coating Material

 - New Smyrna Beach, Florida USA

 Thanks David.
-The coefficient of friction is the ratio between the parallel force needed to move an object and the normal force on it, and your illustration of a 45 degree angle for a coefficient of friction of 1 is a good one.
+The coefficient of friction is the ratio between the parallel force needed to move an object and the normal force on it, and your illustration of a 45 degree angle for a coefficient of friction of 1 is the typical one and a good one.
 I find the subject an intriguing one because I think a combination of surface profile interlocking and/or cold welding is what we simplify and call "coefficient of friction".

 Why is the coefficient of kinetic friction usually lower than the coefficient of static friction?
 Could it be because we're bumping along with the two surfaces not having time to seat and interlock, like a poorly meshed gear?
 Why is the highest friction always between identical materials if not due to cold welding or like molecules mechanically interlocking?
 Why does a little liquid reduce the friction -- is it because it keeps the surfaces from interlocking?
-I never studied friction after graduation, and sort of wish I had :-)
+I never studied friction after graduation, and wish I had :-)

 Ted Mooney, P.E.
 RET